-An annual programme of events and activities to rediscover the legacy of John Ruskin in Sheffield, produced by the Guild of St George.
+An annual programme of events and activities to rediscover the legacy of John Ruskin in Sheffield, from 2014 - 2019, produced by the Guild of St George.

 John Ruskin was a renowned thinker, writer, artist and social reformer.
-He founded the Guild of St George to help make the world a better place to live in.
+He founded the Guild of St George in 1871 to help make the world a better place to live in.

 Ruskin’s main connection with Sheffield is the Ruskin Collection at the Millennium Gallery, which is owned and supported by the Guild of St George and cared for and displayed by Museums Sheffield.
 In 1875, Ruskin chose Walkley as the neighbourhood for St George’s Museum to house a remarkable collection of paintings, drawings, architectural cases, books and minerals.
 Its purpose was to educate and inspire the metal-workers of Sheffield.
 From 1890 - 1953, the collection was displayed at the Ruskin Museum at Meersbrook Park, and then at the Ruskin Gallery on Norfolk Street throughout the 1980s and 1990s.
 Ruskin also purchased St George’s Farm in Totley in the late 1800s to set up a utopian communal land project for the workers of Sheffield.

 We are grateful for a number of funding awards that made Ruskin in Sheffield possible:

 National Lottery Heritage Fund, Arts Council England, Being Human Festival of Humanities, Catalyst Festival of Creativity (Sheffield Hallam University), Sheffield Year of Making, University of Sheffield, Church Burgesses Educational Foundation, Sheffield Grammar School Exhibition Foundation, and Mount Pleasant Educational Foundation.